iotaledger/goshimmer/docs/specification/approval_weight.md

 **Note**: Once a branch gets confirmed, the conflicting ones get "lost."

 ## Detailed design
-In this section, we will describe how approval weight are managed with epoch and markers, which includes:
+In this section, we will describe implementation details of how approval weight are managed with epoch and markers, which includes:
 1. supporters of a branch as well as the approvers of markers management,
 2. approval weight management.